mate-academy/react_sum/README.md

 ## Task
-Create a `Sum` component accepting props `a` and `b` and rendering a paragraph with the text: "Sum of 2 and 1 is 3".
+Create a `Sum` component accepting props `a` and `b` and rendering a paragraph with a text like: "Sum of 2 and 1 is 3".
 Replace numbers with actual values.
 If `a` or `b` are not passed, set them to 0.

 `App` should contains the next `Sum` components: